One City One Book: Critical responses

 The concept has had a mixed reception.
-The literary critic Harold Bloom said, "I don't like these mass reading bees....
+The literary critic Harold Bloom said, "I don't like these mass reading bees...
 It is rather like the idea that we are all going to pop out and eat Chicken McNuggets or something else horrid at once."
 There have been concerns that the program would be used to promote social values.
-The essayist Phillip Lopate fears a promotion of groupthink, saying "It is a little like a science fiction plot -- Invasion of the Body Snatchers or something."
+The essayist Phillip Lopate fears a promotion of groupthink, saying, "It is a little like a science fiction plot -- Invasion of the Body Snatchers or something."

 In 2002, the effort gained controversy in New York City when two groups of selectors each chose Chang-Rae Lee's Native Speaker and James McBride's The Color of Water, respectively.
 Both books were considered to be offensive to some of New York's ethnic groups.
 Nancy Pearl said, "It's turned into something not to do with literature but to do with curing the ills in society, and while there is a role for that, to ask a book to fit everybody's agenda in talking about particular issues just does a disservice to literature."

 Governments are sometimes concerned that their endorsement of reading a book will be viewed as endorsing the ideas or language of the book.
-In Texas in 2006, the Galveston County Reads committee recommended Mark Haddon's The Curious Incident of the Dog in the Night-Time as the choice for their county-wide read.
+In 2006, the Galveston County Reads committee recommended Mark Haddon's The Curious Incident of the Dog in the Night-Time as the choice for a Texas-wide read.
 There was much criticism of the choice from the Mayor and Council of Friendswood, who objected to obscenity in the novel, and said that it contained ideas that should not be promoted to children.
 They also believed that taxpayer money should not be used to promote and purchase a book the community would not approve of.